Maguari Stork

 Colors

-Pure white body plumage with contrasting black flight feathers and tail; bare red skin around the eyes; legs are bright orange-red
+Pure white plumage with black flight feathers and tail; featherless orange-red skin patch around the eyes; bluish-grey bill with a reddish tip; reddish-orange legs.
+Male and female appear identical.

 Key Features